Guide to Digital Signatures

 - Non-repudiation: ability to trace who signed the document, and in the event of a dispute or compliance case, easily prove that the person in fact signed the document

-If a document signed with eSignLive is modified or tampered with in any way, the underlying digital signature technology will detect it and the PDF reader will visibly invalidate the document.
+If a document signed with OneSpan Sign is modified or tampered with in any way, the underlying digital signature technology will detect it and the PDF reader will visibly invalidate the document.
 The e-signed PDF will display a red “X” indicating that the document is unsecure and should not be trusted.
-Look for a solution with a 1-click signature verification process.
+Look for a solution with a “Long-term Validation (LTV)” capability and 1-click offline signature verification process.

-Watch our “How to E-Sign Documents with Smart Cards” video to see how this works. eSignLive supports signing with Common Access Cards (CAC), PIV (Personal Identity Verification) cards, as well as smart cards and tokens issued by TSPs in Europe.
+Watch our “How to E-Sign Documents with Smart Cards” video to see how this works.
+OneSpan Sign supports signing with Common Access Cards (CAC), PIV (Personal Identity Verification) cards, as well as smart cards and tokens issued by TSPs in Europe.

-Q. Does eSignLive support the requirements in the EU Directive / eIDAS regulation?
+Does OneSpan Sign support the requirements in the EU directive / EIDAS regulation?

-A. Yes. eSignLive meets the eIDAS requirements for the Basic, Advanced and Qualified E-Signature out-of-the-box with no additional development required.
-To learn how eSignLive complies with the regulation and supports signing with certificates issued by TSPs in Europe, download the white paper, eIDAS & E-Signatures: A Legal Perspective.
+Yes.
+OneSpan Sign meets the eIDAS requirements for the Basic, Advanced and Qualified E-Signature out-of-the-box with no additional development required.
+To learn how OneSpan Sign complies with the regulation and supports signing with certificates issued by TSPs in Europe, download the white paper, eIDAS & E-Signatures: A Legal Perspective.

 Does OneSpan Sign support Time-Stamping?